cloudnative-pg/cloudnative-pg/docs/src/replication.md

 ## Replication slots for High Availability

 [Replication slots](https://www.postgresql.org/docs/current/warm-standby.html#STREAMING-REPLICATION-SLOTS)
-are a native PostgreSQL feature introduced in 9.4 that provide an automated way to ensure that the primary does not remove WAL segments until they have been received by all the attached streaming replication clients, and that the primary does not remove rows which could cause a recovery conflict even when the standby is (temporarily) disconnected.
+are a native PostgreSQL feature introduced in 9.4 that provides an automated way to ensure that the primary does not remove WAL segments until all the attached streaming replication clients have received them, and that the primary does not remove rows which could cause a recovery conflict even when the standby is (temporarily) disconnected.

-A replication slot exists solely on the instance that created it.
-It is not replicated by PostgreSQL on the standby servers.
+A replication slot exists solely on the instance that created it, and PostgreSQL does not replicate it on the standby servers.
 As a result, after a failover or a switchover, the new primary does not know anything about it, creating issues to the streaming replication clients that were connected to the old primary and have lost their slot.

-CloudNativePG fills this gap, by introducing the concept of cluster managed replication slots, starting with high availability ones.
-If enabled, this feature automatically manages physical replication slots for each hot standby replica in the High Availability cluster, both in the primary and in the standby.
+CloudNativePG fills this gap by introducing the concept of cluster-managed replication slots, starting with high availability ones.
+This feature automatically manages physical replication slots for each hot standby replica in the High Availability cluster, both in the primary and the standby.

-For this reason, in CloudNativePG we use the terms:
+For this reason, in CloudNativePG, we use the terms:

-- **Primary HA slot**: a physical replication slot whose lifecycle is entirely managed by the current primary of the cluster, and whose purpose is to map to a specific standby in streaming replication.
+- **Primary HA slot**: a physical replication slot whose lifecycle is entirely managed by the current primary of the cluster and whose purpose is to map to a specific standby in streaming replication.
 Such a slot lives on the primary only.
 - **Standby HA slot**: a physical replication slot for a standby whose